 Work-related stress is the reaction people have to demands which exceed their capacity and capability to cope.
-As part of a commitment to staff wellbeing, the University wants to identify and address the causes of work-related stress.
-Further details can be found in the Stress Management Policy (.pdf) and the Strategic Stress Risk Assessment (.pdf)
+As part of our commitment to employee wellbeing, we are working to identify and address the causes of work-related stress, and work with managers and staff to achieve steps to minimise the risk of high stress.
+Further details can be found in the Stress Management Policy (.docx).

 Symptoms of stress

-Anyone experiencing stress may have symptoms such as irritability, poor concentration, tiredness or anxiety.
+If you are experiencing stress, you may have symptoms such as irritability, poor concentration, tiredness or anxiety.
 You may find yourself losing interest in your work, having difficulty making decisions, making more mistakes, or having a lower resistance to infection, or many other behavioural changes.
 Stress can also cause physical symptoms, such as headaches, sleep problems, chest pains, panic attacks or developing rashes.
 Pre-existing medical conditions can be made worse due to stress.

 If stress is not addressed, you may be at risk of developing further mental health problems, such as anxiety and depression, or physical health problems, such as heart disease, upper limb or digestive disorders.